signalfx/splunk-otel-collector/internal/receiver/signalfxgatewayprometheusremotewritereceiver/README.md

 * `buffer_size` is the degree to which metric translations can be buffered without blocking further write requests.
 The default value is `100`.
   This receiver uses `opentelemetry-collector`'s [`confighttp`](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/confighttp/confighttp.go#L206) options if you want to set up TLS and other features.
 However, the receiver makes the following changes to upstream default options:
 * `endpoint` is the default interface and port to listen on.
 The default value is `localhost:19291`.

+If everything is configured properly, logs with sample writes should start appearing in stdout shortly.